Vahaz/WebGL-Rotating-Cubes/docs/README.md

 > [!IMPORTANT]
-> This project follows multiple tutorials on Youtube and the internet.
+> This **ARCHIVED** project follows multiple tutorials on Youtube and the internet.
 It was used to learn WebGL / OpenGL in general.
 The DevLog is my own though during this process.
 If anything is wrong or offends you in here, my bad! :)

 > [!NOTE]
 > This project was supposed to remain private, but why not show it to the rest of the world in the end?
 Nothing fancy here, I just write what I followed in the tutorials in my own way.